pherrymason/c3-lsp/README.md

 ## YACC to TreeSitter
-Script based on https://github.com/miks1965/yacc-to-tree-sitter to convert C3 yacc grammar file to treesitter grammar.js
+Experiment based on https://github.com/miks1965/yacc-to-tree-sitter to convert C3 yacc grammar file to treesitter grammar.js

+It is not complete, as it ignores lexical rules.